Convex cocompactness for Coxeter groups: Reminders: Vinberg's theory for Coxeter groups

 \subsection{Types of compatible matrices}

-Let $\Cart \in \mathcal{M}_N(\RR)$ be a matrix \emph{compatible} with the irreducible Coxeter group~$W_S$ (Definition~\ref{def:compatible}).
+We now assume that the Coxeter group $W_S$ is irreducible.
+Let $\Cart \in \mathcal{M}_N(\RR)$ be a matrix \emph{compatible} with $W_S$ (Definition~\ref{def:compatible}).
 By construction, the matrix $\Cart' := 2\,\mathrm{Id}-\Cart \in \mathcal{M}_N(\RR)$ has nonnegative entries.
-By the Perron--Frobenius theorem, $\Cart'$ admits an eigenvector with positive entries corresponding to the highest eigenvalue of~$\Cart'$ ; since the Coxeter diagram of~$W_S$ is connected, this vector is unique up to scale (see \eg \cite[Th.\,1.5]{sen06}).
+By the Perron--Frobenius theorem, $\Cart'$ admits an eigenvector with positive entries corresponding to the highest eigenvalue of~$\Cart'$; since $W_S$ is irreducible, this vector is unique up to scale (see \eg \cite[Th.\,1.5]{sen06}).
 It is also an eigenvector for the lowest eigenvalue of~$\Cart$.

 \begin{definition} The compatible matrix $\Cart$ is of \emph{negative} (\resp \emph{zero}, \resp \emph{positive}) \emph{type} if the lowest eigenvalue of~$\Cart$ is negative (\resp zero, \resp positive). \end{definition}